If you need a pic of me for events, here it is.

 Academic Service

 PC chair of the annual conference on conformal prediction, COPA 2020, COPA 2021.
 Guest editor of the 2022 Annal of Mathematics and Artificial Intelligence special issue on Conformal Prediction.
 Co-organiser of the PriML workshop 2021 (@NeurIPS).
-PC member: IEEE S&P 2022-23, USENIX 2022-23, SatML 2023, ACM CCS 2021, IEEE Euro S&P 2021-22, PETS (2019-2021), COPA 2018, and I have been reviewer for various ML&security conferences and journals (e.g., Neurocomputing, PETS, Financial Cryptography).
+PC member: NeurIPS 2024, ICLR 2024, IEEE S&P 2022-23 and 2024-25, USENIX 2022-24, SatML 2023-24, ACM CCS 2021, IEEE Euro S&P 2021-22, PETS (2019-2021), COPA 2018.
+I have also been reviewing for various ML&security conferences and journals (e.g., ICML 2022, Machine Learning journal, Neurocomputing, Financial Cryptography).
+I was notable reviewer for the SatML editions 2023 and 2024.

 I was teaching assistant for the courses: Machine Learning and Data Analysis at Royal Holloway University of London (2014-17).
 I was teaching assistant for the courses on C programming and Linear Algebra and Geometry at University of Pavia (2011-12).
+In 2023 and 2024, I gave a lecture on Privacy Preserving Machine Learning at the KU Leuven Summer School on Security & Privacy in the Age of AI

 Awards